MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-data-lake-connector.md

 ### Primary storage connection string
 On the **Authentication and config** screen, provide the Primary Storage Connection String.
 That string is required to allow access to your storage account.
 To find your connection string, go to the [Azure portal](https://ms.portal.azure.com/#home) and navigate to the **Keys** section of your relevant Azure Storage account.
 Copy and paste the connection string in the appropriate field on the screen.

 If you do not prefer to provide the **AccountKey** (a parameter in the primary storage connection string), you will need to grant access to our Graph Connectors Service for the following roles.
+(This feature is only supported for hierarchical storage.
+Traditional Blob storage will have to provide AccountKey.)
 * Storage Blob Data Reader
 * Storage Queue Data Contributor
-* Storage Blob Delegator (only for hierarchical storage)
+* Storage Blob Delegator

 Navigate to the **Access Control** tab of your Azure Storage account, and follow the instructions there to grant access to the following app:
 * **First Party App ID:** 56c1da01-2129-48f7-9355-af6d59d42766